 e.
 Extension/Renewal Terms and Conditions

-If Agency policies limit the length of a grazing agreement to one year, automatic term renewals can be used to offer incentive and security to the potential Grazing Operator.
-For example, an Agreement could be written to automatically renew for three annual terms if the Grazing Operator continually complies with the associated MAP and meets performance standards.
-This gives the Grazing Operator the security of a three-year grazing agreement and the incentive to make improvements on site which benefit the Grazing Operator and can also benefit the property and future Grazing Operators.
+Up to three renewals may be allowed through a “Request for Proposals” process if the proposal winner is in good standing.
+This may vary depending on the authority of the agency and the jurisdiction they have on the property.
+The agency of jurisdiction should be contacted for more information regarding this structure.
+Any assurances of extension or renewal that can be given to a Grazing Operator in good standing provide incentive for the Grazing Operator to make improvements on site which benefit the Grazing Operator and can also benefit the property and future Grazing Operators.

 4. Rent or Payment, and Fee Credits for Improvements

 There is not one correct fee structure that fits all situations, and multiple options could work for one situation.
 The pros and cons should be weighed for each site and each situation and ultimately it will come down to the type of livestock used, site-specific parameters, and Agency preferences.
-If desired, penalties for late payments can described as well.
+A CRM could be consulted to help determine the most appropriate fee structure for the situation.
+If desired, penalties for late payments can described here as well.

 a.
 Rent Payments